 Most long-term abusers will stop feeling withdrawal symptoms by the end of the second week.
-However, those who are heavily dependent on benzos may experience acute withdrawal symptoms.
+However, those who are heavily dependent on benzos may experience post-acute withdrawal symptoms.
 These are severe withdrawal symptoms that can flare up even months after quitting.

 - Intense and persistent anxiety